cameronpcampbell/ActorPool_v4/README.md

 With the introduction of Parallel Luau Phase 2 it is standard to communicate with actors using `SharedTable`'s, and as such it is the way you communicate with Actor Connections with this module.

-You can create a `SharedTable` for a specific Actor Connection using the `setSharedTable()` method.
-The shared table will also be passed as an arguement to the function returned from the Actor Connections module.
+You can create a `SharedTable` for a specific Actor Connection using the `:setSharedTable()` method.
+The newly created shared table will also be passed as an arguement to the function returned from the Actor Connections module.

 ```
 PoolConnection:setSharedTable(tble: table) -> SharedTable